codefresh-io/cli-v2/README.md

 ## Introduction

-The new Codefresh CLI tool.
+The new Codefresh CLI tool

 ## Installation
 ### Using brew: